zooba/PTVS-wiki/Cookiecutter.md

 - **Custom**: When a custom location is entered in the search box, it will appear in this section.
 You can either type in a full path to the GitHub repository, or the full path to a folder on your local disk.

 Once you've selected the template you want to use, click on **Next**.
 This will clone the template's repository to your local machine, if necessary, then it will load the template.

+### Cloning

+Cookiecutter templates that are located in a git repository online must be cloned to your local machine before they can be loaded by Cookiecutter.

+If you select a template from the **Recommended** or **GitHub** sections, or if you enter a custom URL into the search box and select that template, it will be cloned/installed on your local machine.
+If that template was installed in a previous session of Visual Studio, it will automatically delete the installed template, and clone the latest version.

+If you select a template from the **Installed** section, or if you enter a custom folder path into the search box and select that template, it will load the template from your local machine (no cloning).

+**Limitation**: Cookiecutter templates are cloned/installed under a single folder `~/.cookiecutters`.
+Each subfolder is named after the git repository name, which does **not** include the GitHub user name.
+This can cause conflicts if you attempt to clone/install 2 different templates with the same name (for example, you'll find a few templates named `cookiecutter-flask`).
+When that happens, the tool will prevent you from overwriting your existing template with a different template of the same name.
+To confirm, delete the installed template with `Del` and try installing again.

 ### Output Location